 REDUCE YOUR WASTEWATER STREAM UP TO 98% AND RECOVER PROCESS WATER

-The Éco-Smart® is a Mechanical Vapor Recompression (MVR) evaporator engineered to separate waste from water through distillation.
+The Mechanical Vapor Recompression (MVR) evaporator is engineered to separate waste from water through distillation.
 This water reclamation system reclaims up to 98% of your wastewater as clean water that can be reused in your industrial processes.
 The remaining residual waste is collected in a concentrate for disposal.
-As a result, the Éco-Smart® substantially reduces your wastewater disposal costs and minimizes your environmental footprint.
+As a result, this system substantially reduces your wastewater disposal costs and minimizes your environmental footprint.

 MVR evaporators are at their best when evaporating large quantities of dilute solutions such as metalworking fluids and rinse waters common to surface treatment parts washing or fluorescent penetrant inspection lines (FPI).

 The MVR evaporator in the most cost-effective water reclamation system and the best solution to treat your process wastewater.

 BEFORE and AFTER dye penetrant rinse water